Economics

 A8) The current Fuel Duty rate is 52.95 pence per litre.

-It was announced in Spring Budget 2023 that the temporary 5p cut in Fuel Duty announced in March 2022, originally scheduled to last for a year, was being extended for a further year.
+It was announced in Autumn Budget 2024 that the temporary 5p cut in Fuel Duty (originally announced in March 2022) will be extended until 22 March 2026 and that the planned inflation increase for 2025-26 will not take place.

 Historical rates since 2001 are shown below.